-Editor’s note: Award-winning poet Lorna Crozier, like so many Canadians, has been seeking extra comfort in her garden since mid-March.
+Editor’s note: Award-winning poet Lorna Crozier, like so many Canadians, has been seeking extra comfort in her garden since mid-March of 2020.
 You can expect more “backyard stories” as we adjust our travel coverage to the times.
 Meanwhile, cheers to our travelling poet for another fine contribution to T&C’s pages.

 By Lorna Crozier